Cludo/Cludo.DocumentationHub/content/_index.md

 ---
 Welcome to the Cludo API!

-You can use our API to do searches, access your statistics, and manage pretty much anything related to your service.
+You can use our API to do searches, access your statistics, and manage pretty much anything related to your solution.
 In short - all functionality found in My Cludo can be achieved through the API.

 {{< hint info >}}